 Bathing Suit — Feel like hiking in a river to a waterfall, rappelling down one, or simply swimming in the lake?

-— Less for Guatape itself than for the bus ride to and from–but if you get motion sickness, you’ll want to have these on hand.
+— This recommendation is less for Guatape itself than for the bus ride to and from, but if you get motion sickness, you’ll want to have these on hand!

-Many thanks to Lake View Hostel and Colombia Getaways for hosting us for two nights in a private room, providing dinner at the Thai Terrace and one breakfast to us, and providing us with a motorbike rental!
+Many thanks to Lake View Hostel for hosting us for two nights in a private room, providing dinner at the Thai Terrace and one breakfast, and providing us with a motorbike rental!

-All other costs of exploring the best things to do in Guatape were incurred by us and all opinions are, as always, our own.
+All other costs of exploring the best things to do in Guatape (and Colombia overall) were incurred by us, and all opinions are, as always, our own.

 Wow seriously wow!
 I have studied Spanish in Medellin and was thinking about going many times.
 Finally I never did and now looking at your photos and reading about your trip I think I really missed out!
 I will 100% sure go next time, I can already see me sitting in that chair at Lake View Hostel overlooking the green valley. 🙂